Line 6 (Suzhou Metro)

 Line 6 of the Suzhou Metro is a line partly in operation.
 Running north-west to south-east, it connects Suzhou New District, Suzhou's city center of Gusu District, and Suzhou Industrial Park.
-The line 6, except Huayun station, started operation in 29 June 2024.
+The line 6, except Huayun station, started operation on 29 June 2024.

 Stations

 Due to construction of Suzhou East railway station of the Tongsujiayong railway, Huayun station is not yet opened for service, where also causes the scissors crossover of Sangtiandao unusable.
 Trains could not turn around there.
 As such, line 6 is currently operating as two sections, with transfer at Nanxiebu station: